MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/run-script-host.md

 ---
 ms.assetid: 8a13d5af-521c-4032-a4b0-e19a20eb2195
-title: Run a script on a remote VMM host by using the Run Script command.
+title: Run a script on a remote VMM host using the Run Script command.
 description: This article explains about how to use the Run Script command in System Center VMM to run scripts on a remote host.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 02/19/2024
+ms.date: 08/05/2024
 ms.topic: article
 ms.service: system-center
 ms.subservice: virtual-machine-manager
 ms.custom: UpdateFrequency2, engagement-fy24
 ---

-# Run a script on a remote host by using Run Script command
+# Run a script on a remote host using Run Script command

- System Center Virtual Machine Manager (VMM) supports the ability to execute commands remotely, on a host by using the Run Script command feature.
+ System Center Virtual Machine Manager (VMM) supports the ability to execute commands remotely, on a host using the Run Script command feature.
 This feature is useful in scenarios where you want to start a service or collect information from a remote host.

- You can also run the script on the host by using the custom resources that you added to the VMM library.
+ You can also run the script on the host using the custom resources that you added to the VMM library.
 Custom resources can consist of batch files that can execute specific commands against the server, but the use of custom resources isn't required.

 ## Example scenario 1 - Start a service